asmabegum8450-debug/customer-merge-interview-prep/README.md

 3. Are the trailing zeros in customerData1 placeholders?
 4. Can m or n be zero?

-## Diagram / Flowchart
-Add an image in the diagrams/ folder (example: diagrams/merge-flowchart.png)

 ## Approach
 Use three pointers from the end: